In brief 7 min read

 State Agreements, being contracts between the State and a company seeking to develop a major project which are typically then ratified in Parliament by a State Agreement Act, have been a prominent aspect of Western Australian industry for over 60 years.
 Historically, the certainty and benefits that State Agreements have offered to industry have played a significant role attracting high levels of investment for major projects.

 Nonetheless, new State Agreements are significantly rarer today than they were during the 1960s and 1970s.
-A number of the more recent State Agreements have been entered into to authorise the construction of extensive railways – a necessary workaround given the Public Works Act 1902 (WA) which requires that a railway shall be made only under the authority of a special Act. which shall state as nearly as may be the line of the railway and the beginning and end point.
+A number of the more recent State Agreements have been entered into to authorise the construction of extensive railways – a necessary workaround given the Public Works Act 1902 (WA) which requires that a railway shall be made only under the authority of a special Act which shall state as nearly as possible what may be the line of the railway and the beginning and end point.
 The special Act does not necessarily need to be by way of a State Agreement, but this is the approach the WA Government has taken in practice.